Omokehinde-hub/MERN-APP/README.md

 # A simple MERN(MONGODB, EXPRESSJS, REACTJS & NODEJS) stack application

+## Switch to the master branch to see the automation of this App using github actions.

 ### Create a network for the docker containers

 `docker network create demo`